underscoreio/essential-slick/src/pages/basics.md

 Standard Slick queries are written in plain Scala.
 These are *type safe* expressions that benefit from compile time error checking.
 They also *compose*, allowing us to build complex queries from simple fragments before running them against the database.
 If writing queries in Scala isn't your style, you'll be pleased to know that Slick also supports *plain SQL queries* that look more like the prepared statements you may be used to from JDBC.

 The majority of this book will focus on standard Scala queries.
-We will discuss plain SQL queries in more detail in **[TODO: PLAIN SQL CHAPTER NUMBER](#PlainSQL)**.
+We will discuss plain SQL queries in more detail in [Chapter 5](#PlainSQL).

 In addition to querying, Slick helps you with all the usual trappings of relational database, including connecting to a database, creating a schema, setting up transactions, and so on.
 You can even drop down below Slick to deal with JDBC directly, if that's something you're familiar with and find you need.

 <div class="callout callout-info">
 **Slick isn't an ORM**

-If you've used other database libraries such as [Hibernate][link-hibernate] or [Active Record][link-active-record], you might expect Slick to be an _Object-Relational Mapping (ORM)_ tool.
+If you've used other database libraries such as [Hibernate][link-hibernate] or [Active Record][link-active-record], you might expect Slick to be an *Object-Relational Mapping (ORM)* tool.
 It is not, and it's best not to think of Slick in this way.

 ORMs attempt to map object standard oriented data models onto relational database backends.
 By contrast, Slick provides a more database-like set of tools such as queries, rows and columns.
 We're not going to argue the pros and cons of ORMs here, but if this is an area that interests you, take a look at the [Coming from ORM to Slick][link-ref-orm] article in the Slick manual.